 In 2013, non-perishable items were donated to the Central Virginia Food Bank in November and December.
 Combined total contributions were 347 pounds.

 In 2012, in addition to our normal Thanksgiving/ Christmas holiday food drive, we decided to begin in April.
 ICL employees donated canned goods and other non-perishable items to the Central Virginia Food Bank.
-We also partnered with the Innsbrook community in August and donated an addtional $120 towards the Feed A Family drive.
+We also partnered with the Innsbrook community in August and donated additional money towards the Feed A Family drive.
 This amount equals 600 meals for someone in need.
 We also held a food drive in November and collected 273 pounds which was donated to the Central Virginia Food Bank.

 Our Chester port office, combined with Penn Terminal, Evans Delivery and Banacol, donated food to the City Team Ministries in November.